aitoehigie/dabbler/README.md

-dabbler is an open source implementation of the dabble.me service.
-I didnt want to pay so I decided to clone the service.
+Dabbler is an open source implementation of dabble.me.

 01/09/2019